What are direct payments?

 - relative.
 You can hire a relative, but not if they live in the same house as you*

 *If you want to do this you will need to get permission.

 You will not act as the employer if you are hiring someone who is self-employed or through an agency.
 Agencies will take on a lot of the responsibilities of an employer.

 If you want to hire a PA and want advice, contact Dorset Advocacy or PRO Disability.

-Also see the NHS website.
+Find more information on the NHS website.